-- How do I send a general email to the Career Center?
+- How do I send a general email to Career Development?

-- Who is eligible to receive assistance from the Career Center?
+- Who is eligible to receive assistance from Career Development?

 1. I qualified for work study, but how do I find a federal work study job?

 2. Help!
-I can’t log-in to my Student account on JobCat!
+I can’t log in to my student account on Handshake

-If you are registered for Jobcat, and are unable to access your account, there are four potential explanations:
+If you are registered for Handshake, and are unable to access your account, here are some potential explanations:

-2. Check your username: Your username should be your full email address including the firstname.lastname@example.org.
+2. Check your username: Your username should be your full email address including the @willamette.edu.

-If you have forgotten your password and are on JobCat’s login screen, find the tab labeled ‘Forgot my Password.’
-In the box provided, enter your username, which should be the email address you used to register with the site.
+If you have forgotten your password and are on Handshake's login screen, find ‘Forgot my Password.’
+In the box provided, enter your username, which should be your WU email .
 A password reset email will be sent to that address, which contains a long link in the body.
 Follow that link to enter a new password.

 If you continue to have problems, just give us a call (503-370-6413) and we can walk you through it on the phone.

-4. What sort of Resume assistance does the Career Center offer?
+3. What sort of resume assistance does Career Development offer?

-The Career Center has several ways to help you create a resume that will personify your professionalism.
+Career Development has several ways to help you create a resume that will personify your professionalism.

-1. Optimal Resume: Start your resume off the on the right track, by registering on Optimal Resume.
-Registration is free and in return you are provided useful tips on resume writing, and additional useful career resources.
+1. Optimal Resume: Start your resume off the on the right track by registering for Optimal Resume.
+Registration is free and in return you are provided useful tips on resume writing and additional useful career resources.
 No more hassles with Microsoft bullet points and formatting!
 Optimal Resume will format your resume for you, so that you can focus on the content and not the one-inch margins!
 Optimal Resume provides two short youtube videos for guidance.
 Be sure to look at the Optimal Resume "WU Samples".
-There's even a sample for "Fresh/Soph" who have less 'work' experience.
+There's even a sample for "Fresh/Soph" who have less technical work experience.